The four-state verdict

 Thin sample (insufficient)

-"Too few resolved positions (n_resolved < 30) or no computable edge interval, so the resolved record cannot be read either way."
+"Too few resolved positions (n_resolved < 30), fewer than 20 independent resolved event clusters, a coverage floor missed, or no computable edge interval, so the resolved record cannot be read either way.
+The event-cluster floor fails closed: a read missing the cluster count can never render skilled."

-The gates evaluate top-down, first match wins: (0) an outcome-basis check first, so an edge scored on anything other than resolution outcomes caps the state at thin sample; (1) the concentration flag; (2) the 30-position sample floor and interval availability; (3) the interval-versus-zero read; and only then (4) skilled, when the BCa lower bound is strictly above zero.
+The gates evaluate top-down, first match wins: (0) an outcome-basis check first, so an edge scored on anything other than resolution outcomes caps the state at thin sample; (1) the sufficiency floors: 30 resolved positions AND 20 independent resolved event clusters (fail-closed: a read missing the cluster count can never render skilled), plus coverage floors and interval availability; (2) the interval-versus-zero read; and only then (3) skilled, when the BCa lower bound is strictly above zero.
+Style labels are computed alongside and attach to whatever state the gates produce.
 The interval used is always the BCa bootstrap interval, never a looser approximation.

 Where you see this on the site